List of Maging Sino Ka Man: Ang Pagbabalik episodes

 The following is the list of episodes from the second season of the ABS-CBN primetime drama series Maging Sino Ka Man.

-The season premiere aired on December 10, 2007.
+The season premiere of this Philippine television drama series aired on December 10, 2007.

 A total of 78 episodes aired in this series.
 The final episode was aired on March 28, 2008.
 This list is ordered by the original airdates in the Philippines.

 Series overview

 Episodes

 All airdates for each episode are those from the Philippines.